Aptitude Test Master

-To apply for winter semester 2020/21 or later, please use our online application tool.
+To apply for the Master's programme in political science, please use our online application tool.

 The following deadlines must be observed when applying for the Master's programs in Political Science at the Geschwister-Scholl-Institute.
 Applications received after the deadline will not be considered.

 - April 1, 2021: Double Degree Option Stockholm (SU)

 - May 15, 2021: Double Degree Option Barcelona (UPF)

 - May 15, 2021: Regular Master in Political Science